-Does EIA have maps or information on the location of electric power plants and transmission lines in the United States?
+Does EIA publish the location of electric power plants and transmission lines?

-The U.S. Energy Information Administration’s (EIA) interactive U.S. Energy Mapping System includes the location of power plants1 and the location of major electric power transmission lines2 in the United States.
-EIA currently does not publish any additional information on the location of power lines.
+The U.S. Energy Information Administration’s (EIA) interactive U.S. Energy Mapping System includes the location of U.S. electric

 Other FAQs about Electricity